aimfeld/CellMorphs/docs/index.md

 </nft-card>
 <script src="https://unpkg.com/embeddable-nfts/dist/nft-card.min.js"></script>

+## CellMorphs Attributes

 The NFT attributes reflect the characteristics and behaviour of the CellMorphs.
 Some attributes and combinations are rarer than others:

 ![](img/nft/nft-attributes.png)

 If you create an interesting CellMorph, [contact me](mailto:aimfeld@aimfeld.ch) and I may add it to the NFT collection.
 Let's see if you discover a cooler CellMorph than my [praying monkey](https://opensea.io/assets/0x495f947276749ce646f68ac8c248420045cb7b5e/103593194175715173505482960922039270722014244909469076189175361128878120632321/) :).

-## NFT Breeding
+## CellMorphs Breeding

 As an owner of an _original_ CellMorph, you can use it to derive and propose a child CellMorph.
+The .cm file of your CellMorph is provided as unlockable content.
+Download it and open it with the [CellMorphs software](#cellmorphs-software).

-Just [e-mail me](mailto:aimfeld@aimfeld.ch) the .cm file, suggest a CellMorph name, and include an OpenSea link to your _original_ CellMorph.
-If it passes revision, you will be able to mint your child CellMorph for free (gas fees apply).
+If you derive an interesting CellMorph child, save it and [e-mail me](mailto:aimfeld@aimfeld.ch) the .cm file, suggest a CellMorph name, and include an OpenSea link to your _original_ CellMorph.
+Once your proposal passes revision, you will be able to mint your child CellMorph for free (gas fees apply).

 ![](img/nft/source-original.png)